neuropoly/intranet.neuro.polymtl.ca/computing-resources/neuropoly/resource-sharing.md

   - If you've reserved more than one slot, you can specify an inclusive range, e.g., `set_slot 0-1 ...` for slots 0 and 1.
 - `[command] [args...]` is the (optional) command as you would normally run it in the shell, e.g., `python model.py`.
-  If you don't specify a command, you'll be placed in a bash shell.
+- If you don't specify a command, you'll be placed in a bash login shell.
+Running `set_slot 0` is the equivalent of running `set_slot 0 bash -l`.

 For example:
 ```